Website and database FAQs

 One of my walkers is ‘in pink’, pending approval.
 What does it mean?

 These are walkers that have been linked to your scheme after having already walked with another scheme, or if they registered themselves online but didn’t join your scheme when they did so.
-This can only be done via a register.
 Once added, walkers will initially be classed as ‘pending approval’ until you have confirmed with the Walking for Health team that the walker has completed a registration form for your scheme.

 This is for data protection purposes, as we need to get confirmation that the walker consents to the local scheme having access to their personal information.
 Please contact us at firstname.lastname@example.org and provide a unique piece of information that can be found on their registration form, such as an email address or postcode.
 This is to ensure that ‘pending walkers’ have read the data protection statement on your registration form and are happy for your local scheme to access their personal details.

 For more information, please read our guide on pending approval walkers.